nixworks/public/news/2012/08/8/index.md

 ##### Ukrainian President
 ### [President of Ukraine Viktor Yanukovych signs a controversial law about official status of 18 languages (including Russian, Hungarian, Crimean Tatar language, etc.) as regional and minority languages, allowing officials in Russian-speaking regions of the country to use Russian at public events and in documents. ](/news/2012/08/8/president-of-ukraine-viktor-yanukovych-signs-a-controversial-law-about-official-status-of-18-languages-including-russian-hungarian-crimea.md)
-_Context: minority language, Russian-speaking regions, Ukrainian President, Russian language, Viktor Yanukovych, regional, Crimean Tatar language, Hungarian_
+_Context: Russian language, Hungarian, Ukrainian President, regional, minority language, Russian-speaking regions, Viktor Yanukovych, Crimean Tatar language_

 ## [Previous Day...](/news/2012/08/7/index.md)